seanbapty/Lab4_PRISM/README.md

 In order to test the functionality of the ALU it was run through a testbench provided be Capt Silva.
 The testbench cycled through all seven possible OpSels for various operands.
 The correctness of the ALU was then determined with a manual check.
 I.E. when the opcode is "100" is the Data "Ored" together?

 ![alt tag](https://raw.githubusercontent.com/seanbapty/Lab4_PRISM/master/ALU%20out.JPG)

+## Datapath Modifications
+The next task in the lab was to implement rest of the PRISM architecture.
+PRISM is composed of 5 main registers, the Information Register, the Memory Address Register High, the Memory Address Register Low, the Program Counter, and the Resiger Accumulator attached to the ALU.